 The Power of Story

 In the Harvard Business Review Magazine article titled What’s Your Story? authors Ibarra and Lineback argue that storytelling enables us to successfully navigate jarring life transitions.
 They write, “It is in a period of change that we…most need to link our past, present, and future into a compelling whole” (18).
-By telling stories, we shape our futures and inspire others to trust in who we are and where we’re headed.

 Writing Your Family Story

 Most compelling stories start with a sympathetic protagonist who pursues an unfulfilled desire.
 On the way to achieve that goal, the protagonist overcomes obstacles, doubt, criticism, and setbacks by making decisions based on the protagonist’s core principles.
 At the end of the story, the protagonist has gained new insight about the world and himself or herself.
-In your family’s story, the protagonist may be the first-generation matriarch or patriarch, but make sure that the underlying hero of the story is the family itself.
-That way, each family member who tells the story can identify with the family’s challenges and successes over time.
+The family story weaves together the stories of individual family members to create a unifying narrative that everyone can identify with.

 When telling your family’s story, keep in mind that convincing stories are coherent.
 Coherent stories let the listener discover the deep-rooted “why” behind your actions and identity.
 These explanations give the listener a satisfying sense of continuity and causality.
 They convince the listener that despite the family’s ups and downs, its guiding values have stayed the same, and that these values have informed the most important decisions that have been made.
 A story centered around the fundamentals of value and vision will help keep you and your family on course when changes and crises do occur.